You are here

 Think of the different terms that you can use to consult the different resources relying on the concepts you have identified.

-Don’t stop to the first term that arises, but try to think about synonyms, close terms, so that you can keep moving on if your first results are not satisfying.
+Don’t stop to the first term that arises, but try to think about synonyms, close terms, more generic or more specific terms, so that you can keep moving on if your first results are not satisfying.

 3. Define the type of information to find